JavonDavis/Resume-Android-App/README.md

 # Resume-Android-App
-Android application for a Resume
+Platform for building a Résumé in Android